 We aim to promote access to eye health for all.
-We focus on regions where eye health is less developed and on the populations that are poorest and hardest to reach who need our support most.
-Therefore, we aim to improve access to eye health services for people living in rural areas, people who are unable to afford services, women, people with disabilities, and children.
+We focus on regions where eye health is less developed and on the poorest and hardest to reach populations who need our support most.
+Therefore, we aim to improve access to eye health services for people living in rural areas, people who are unable to afford services, women, persons with disabilities, and children.

-Theory of Change
+Theory of change